diffix/diffix.github.io/_pages/syndiffix.md

 ## Usage

 Obtaining this accuracy improvement, however, requires a different usage style compared to other products.
-The intended usage style of other products is "*one size fits all*": a single synthetic dataset serves all use cases.
-By contrast, with **SynDiffix**, a different *tailored* synthetic dataset should be produced for each use case.
+The intended usage style of other products is "*one size fits all*": a single monolithic synthetic dataset serves all use cases.
+It's like expecting a vehicle to be good at city maneuverability, highway cruising, and hauling lumber.

+By contrast, with **SynDiffix**, a different *tailored* synthetic dataset can be produced for each use case: like having a Smart car for the city, a Mercedes S-class for the highway, and a Ford F-150 for hauling stuff.

 {% include image.html src="/assets/img/usage.png" alt="SynDiffix usage style" max_width="550px" %}